Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-which is independent of $u_0$ and therefore of $D_p$.
-Specifically, it is the unique value of $x_T$ for which the roots $\eps_\w=\eps_{\w_j}$ of $c_j$, $j=1,2$, at fixed $\eps_\psi=0$ coincide.
-For the HTC values we have $\xTs \approx 0.17$.
-As before, the stability region and its boundary refer to the positive quadrant in the $(\eps_\w,\eps_\psi$)-plane. \begin{theorem} Consider $x_T$ as a free parameter and assume for all other parameters the same signs of coefficients within $c_0, c_1, c_2$ as above for the HTC values.
-Then two scenarios occur.
-In case $-\cA/\cB < -\ctA/\ctB$, for any $x_T\leq -\cA/\cB$ the statement of Theorem \ref{Thm_eps_curve} holds true for all $\epsrd>0$, and the stability boundary is a strictly monotone curve intersecting the $\eps_\w$-axis, but possibly not the $\eps_\psi$-axis with a vertical asymptote at $\eps_\w^*$.
-Moreover, if $x_T\geq\xTs$, the straight motion cannot be stabilized by any $\eps_\w, \eps_\psi>0$, while for $-\cA/\cB<x_T<\xTs$, the stability region is bounded with boundary of parabolic shape, intersecting twice the $\eps_\w$-axis.
-In case $-\ctA/\ctB < -\cA/\cB$, the stability boundary is strictly monotone if $x_T<-\ctA/\ctB$ and otherwise stabilization is impossible. \end{theorem}
+} {\black With these preparations we present our main linear stability result.} As before, the stability region and its boundary refer to the positive quadrant in the $(\eps_\w,\eps_\psi$)-plane. \begin{theorem} Consider $x_T$ as a free parameter and assume for all other parameters the signs of coefficients within $c_0, c_1, c_2$ as {\black in \eqref{e:signcond} as well as $X_{u|u|}<0$, $\tau(0)>0$.} Then two scenarios occur.
+In case {\black $x_{T_{2}}<x_{T_{1}}$}, for any $x_T\leq {\black x_{T_{2}}}$ the statement of Theorem \ref{Thm_eps_curve} holds true for all $\epsrd>0$.
+Furthermore, the stability boundary \eqref{function_eps} is a {\black vertical line or a} strictly monotone {\black function of $\eps_\w$,} intersecting the $\eps_\w$-axis, but possibly not the $\eps_\psi$-axis with a vertical asymptote at ${\black \eps_\w=}\eps_\w^*$.
+Moreover, if $x_T\geq\xTs$, the straight motion cannot be stabilized by any $\eps_\w, \eps_\psi>0$, while for $x_{T_{2}}<x_T<\xTs$, the stability region is bounded with boundary of parabolic shape, intersecting twice the $\eps_\w$-axis.
+In case {\black $x_{T_{1}}{\leq}x_{T_{2}}$}, the stability boundary is strictly monotone {\black or vertical} if $x_T<x_{T_{1}}$ and otherwise stabilization is impossible. \\ {\black In all cases which admit stabilization, the real part of the critical eigenvalue(s) has non-zero derivative as $(\eps_r,\eps_\psi)\geq 0$ transversally crosses the stability boundary along a curve.} \end{theorem}

+{\black In the final statement, transversal crossing means that the curve's tangent vector at the crossing point is linearly independent of the stability boundary's tangent vector.}